skip to main content

 Sara Martin earned her M.S. in Biological Sciences in 2015 for her thesis, "Determining drivers of plant community composition in a restored marsh: a complementary field and greenhouse study."
 She is currently an Extension Program Associate at Mississippi State University working on marsh restoration and coastal resilience projects.

 Mollie Nugent-Sheini received her M.S. in Biological Sciences in 2018 for her thesis, "Interactive effects of sediment and nitrate subsidies on elevation dynamics in a brackish marsh."
 After completing a one-year term with with the U.S. Fish and Wildlife Service mapping wetlands in North Dakota, she joined the U.S. Environmental Protection Agency in fall 2019.
-She is now an Environmental Scientist with Arcadis in in Colorado.
+After graduating, she served as an Environmental Scientist with Arcadis in Colorado.

 Rebecca Cripps Ramsey earned her M.S. in Biological Sciences in 2009 for her thesis, "Reconstruction of vegetation history and accretion rates in two brackish marshes: understanding past responses to climate change."
 After graduation, she worked as an Aquatic Biologist for Aquatic Resources Management, LLC in Kentucky before taking time off to start a family.
 She is currently a Research Analyst in the Shepard Lab at the University of Kentucky.